 Recycling metals in this way is not restricted to the production of electronics.
 It also solves a social problem.
 “Old phones and computers are currently mainly being sent to Africa and China.
 There, small children are forced to take out any useful parts in order to be able to sell them,” says Van Meer.
 “The combustion process which is used to destroy the electronics causes the rivers to become acidic.
 The children often suffer from lethal levels of lead poisoning.”

 These scenes are a thing of the past thanks to the recycling factories set up by the Eindhoven student team.
 They want to set each province up with its own factory equipped with this kind of recycling incinerator.
 “Then the waste won’t have to be transported very far.
 That makes a big difference in terms of environmental pollution and costs.”
-The first factory will be built in the north of the Netherlands in 2021.
-This will probably be followed up with a factory in the south and in the very middle of the country.
+Construction work on the first factory will start at the end of 2020 in Duiven.
+This site will mainly process waste generated by the recycling of automobiles.
+At the moment, the team is actively involved in preparation, e.g. with arranging environmental permits.
+“We always provide multidisciplinary teams wherein enthusiastic students as well as experienced professionals from the industry get to work together.”

 From waste to pure elements